-I’ve worked with a wide range of excellent presenters, including acclaimed authorities and popular personalities, from Andrew Graham-Dixon, David Olusoga, Simon Schama, Dan Cruickshank and Ian Hislop to Martin Clunes, Joanna Lumley, Clare Balding and Fiona Bruce.
+I’ve worked with a wide range of presenters, from experts to 'personalities', including Martin Clunes, Joanna Lumley, Andrew Graham-Dixon, David Olusoga, Simon Schama, Dan Cruickshank, Ian Hislop, Clare Balding and Fiona Bruce.
 In 2013 I negotiated exclusive access to film the Queen in private for a biographical one-off.

-I’ve also made presenterless films, both biographies and essays.
+I’ve also made many presenterless films including histories, biographies and polemical essays.

-No matter who the audience, I believe films should always be intriguing yet clear, rich in content, visually fresh and creative, but above all, well-crafted stories.
+No matter who the audience I believe factual films should always be intriguing yet clear, rich in content, visually fresh and creative, and above all well-crafted stories.

 Islands of America